 Greenfield House meets the needs of children between 11 and 17 who require an enhanced degree of nurturing and empathetic care and support over the medium to long term.
 We support children and young people with a wide range of needs as a result of social, emotional and/or behavioural difficulties, which may be related to early life experiences or more recent ones.
 Greenfield House is able to support up to seven children of any sex, gender, sexual orientation, racial, cultural and religious background, offering an opportunity to develop and progress in a stable environment

 Our staff provide an innovative and proactive approach to the young people with education and care staff working together to produce a high-quality care plan tailored to meet their individual needs.
 The team at Greenfield House work with young people who may have experienced physical, sexual and emotional abuse and neglect.

-- Initial assessment of the young person to identify his or her needs, including a report from the Educational Psychologist detailing recommendations regarding present and future care provision, together with health and educational assessments
+- Initial assessment of the young person to identify their needs, including a report from the Educational Psychologist detailing recommendations regarding present and future care provision, together with health and educational assessments

 - Introduction to a dedicated key team set up to provide nurturing and young person-centred support

 - Use of Reward and Positive Reinforcement to encourage engagement in positive behaviours, routines and promote a sense of self worth and belief

 - IEP and educational provision tailored to the young person’s level of attainment and need